doecode/server/src/main/java/gov/osti/services/Metadata.md

 Send JSON metadata to be persisted in the *Submitted* work-flow state.
 Validation on required metadata fields is performed, and any errors preventing this operation will be returned.

-Validation rules are:

-* source accessibility is required:
-  * "OS" (Open Source, publicly available repository), also requires a valid accessible repository link
-  * "ON" (Open Source, No publicly available repository), requires a landing page
-  * "CS" (Closed Source), also requires a landing page
-* software title
-* description
-* at least one license
-* at least one developer
-  * each developer must have a first and last name
-  * if email is provided, it must be valid
-* if DOI is specified, release date is required

 > Request:
 > ```html
 > POST /doecodeapi/services/metadata/submit